Fabian Washington

-Fabian Washington (born June 9, 1983) is a former American football cornerback.
-He played college football at Nebraska and was drafted by the Oakland Raiders 23rd overall in the 2005 NFL Draft.
+Fabian Washington (born June 9, 1983) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers and was selected by the Oakland Raiders 23rd overall in the 2005 NFL draft.
 Washington also played with the Baltimore Ravens.

-Early years
+Early life

 Fabian Washington attended Bayshore High School in Bradenton, Florida and was a letterman in football, basketball, and track.
 In football, he was a four-year starter at cornerback, a two-year starter at wide receiver, and a backup quarterback.
 As a junior, he posted three interceptions, and twelve pass deflections.
 As a senior, he posted four interceptions, 60 tackles, and fourteen pass deflections.
 He ran a 4.29 in the 40-yard dash as a senior.
 In track, he placed third at the Florida State Meet on the 100 meter dash as a junior, despite running the fastest time in the preliminaries.
-Next year he was the district champion on the 100 meter dash as a senior.
+Next year he was the district champion of the 100 meter dash as a senior.

 College career

-He went on to start for three years at cornerback at the University of Nebraska–Lincoln before leaving early to become a first round NFL Draft selection of the Oakland Raiders (pick 23 in 2005).
-Fabian was in All-Big 12 selection in each of his three seasons at the University of Nebraska.
+He went on to start for three years at cornerback at the University of Nebraska–Lincoln before leaving early to become a first round NFL draft selection of the Oakland Raiders (pick 23 in 2005).
+Fabian was an All-Big 12 selection in each of his three seasons at the University of Nebraska.
 Fabian recorded 145 career tackles (97 solos) with seven stops for losses of 15 yards, three forced fumbles and two fumble recoveries.
 He also intercepted 11 passes and broke up another 38 in his three-year career, placing him fourth in Nebraska history in both categories.
 Fabian was known for starting every game at left cornerback for the Huskers as a junior in 2004.
 Fabian was also named second-team All-Big 12 by the Austin American-Statesman and earned third-team honors from the league's coaches.
 Fabian recorded three interceptions, gaining 23 yards in returns, and broke up 15 passes.
 He also recorded 41 tackles (27 solos), including three tackles behind the line for minus-seven yards.
 Fabian was selected in third-team All-Big 12 by the league's coaches as a sophomore in 2003.
 He intercepted four passes, which he returned for 14 yards, and batted down 10 others...Registered a career-high 55 tackles (36 solos), had three tackles behind the line for minus-six yards, forced a fumble and recovered another, and recorded two QB pressures.
 As a freshman, he was selected Freshman All-American second-team and first-team All-Big 12 selection by The Sporting News in 2002.
 He set a Nebraska freshman record with 13 pass deflections and tied another freshman mark with four interceptions.
 Fabian intercepted a pass on his first play as a Husker against Arizona State and returned it 29 yards for a touchdown.
 He finished the year with 49 tackles (34 solos), two forced fumbles, a fumble recovery, and one tackle for a two-yard loss.
 Fabian majored in sociology.